Chart Color Schemes

 The latest Census data sees Rosewood placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Rosewood had a cultural diversity index below the average, with 88.5% of its population being citizens, 90.8% born in Australia, and 97.6% speaking English only at home.
-Christianity was the predominant religion in Rosewood, with 50.5%, compared to 47.8% across Greater Brisbane.
-The top three ancestry groups were Australian (31.3%), English (30.6%), and Scottish (9.0%).
+Rosewood's cultural diversity was found to be below average, with 88.5% of its population being citizens, 90.8% born in Australia, and 97.6% speaking English only at home.
+Christianity was the main religion in Rosewood, comprising 50.5% of people, compared to 47.8% across Greater Brisbane.
+The top three represented ancestry groups were Australian (31.3%), English (30.6%), and Scottish (9.0%).

-Notably, German ancestry was higher than average at 6.5%, while New Zealand was slightly lower at 0.9%.
-Australian Aboriginal ancestry was also higher than the regional average at 4.3%.
+Notably, German ancestry was overrepresented at 6.5%, New Zealand at 0.9%, and Australian Aboriginal at 4.3%.

 Frequently Asked Questions - Diversity